devlimelabs/ngx-state/README.md

 Bear with us...
 We promise next time you check this it will be filled in

 ### State
-The `State` service class is a base class to extend your state(s) from.
-It takes a type interface and provides a type-safe set function.
-That's it:
+The `State` *"service"* class is a base class to extend your state(s) from.
+It takes in a type interface and provides a type-safe set function.
+It is recommended that our States be used only to store your state data and that's it.
+Example:

 ## Schematics
 Angular schematics for @devlime/ngx-state are already underway!
 Update coming soon!